szhu/BeNotified/README.md

-# Time to BeReal for Chrome
+# BeNotified

 _Desktop notifications for when it’s Time to BeReal!_

 Keeping your phone next to you when you’re working can be distracting!
-If you want to leave your phone across the room or on airplane mode but still want to know when it’s Time to BeReal, this (unofficial) Chrome extension can help.
+If you’re a [BeReal](https://bereal.com/) user and want to leave your phone across the room or on airplane mode but still want to know when it’s ⚠️ Time to BeReal ⚠️, this (unofficial) Chrome extension can help.

 ![screenshot](docs/screenshot-v1.0.png)